 Advocating for Businesses

 As director of the Shipyard District, Tarl understands the importance of City support in developing a business district.
 Tarl has volunteered thousands of hours with business and property owners to revitalize the South Broadway business area on Green Bay's west side.
 Since 2021, Tarl has directed Green Bay's biggest music festival, All Bands On Deck, which has resulted in over $500,000 in community investment and spending at district businesses.
-In 2025, Tarl and district businesses achieved official status for the area as Green Bay's newest business district.
-He has collaborated with district business owners to unveil street banners, benches, and bins along South Broadway and State Street and present pub crawls and regular live music programming to create a downtown destination.

 Our Current Representation: Our current representative refused to support the official recognition of the Shipyard District and threatened legal action against district business leaders who attempted to revitalize the business area.
 Tarl was trusted and designated by his fellow business owners to direct the revitalization of the Shipyard District with them.